-Randomly generated data that raise counter-examples may be too large to be the basis for the often frustrating process of bug-fixing.
+Randomly generated data that raise counterexamples may be too large to be the starting point of the often frustrating process of bug-fixing.
 For a compelling example, look no further than the run of the information-flow abstract machine described in (Hritcu et al. 2013).
-For our much simpler example, there is certainly a smaller counter-example than the above for our running property, say z :: s z :: nil.
+For our much simpler example, there is certainly a smaller counterexample than the above for our running property, say z :: s z :: nil.

 Clearly, it is desirable to find automatically such smaller counterexamples.
-This phase is known as shrinking and consists of creating a number of smaller variants of the bugtriggering data.
+This phase is known as shrinking and consists of creating a number of smaller variants of the bug-triggering data.
 These variants are then tested to determine if they induce a failure.
 If that is the case, the shrinking process can be repeated until we get to a local minimum.
-In the QuickCheck tradition, shrinkers, as well as custom generators, are the user's responsibility, in the sense that PBT tools offer little support for their formulation.
-This is particularly painful when we need to shrink modulo some invariant, e.g., well-typed terms or meaningful sequences of machine instructions.